 You really DON’T need to spend a lot of money on third-party plugins or expensive hardware.
 Just learn how the FL Studio plugins work, because they are better than you might think.

 In fact, most of the time I only use FL Studio stock plugins.
-As you become familiar with my videos or courses, I like to keep it very simple yet very effective.
-Just give these FL Studio plugins a fair shot and hopefully this helps your producers journey.
+As you become familiar with my work, I like to keep it simple yet very effective.
+Just give these FL Studio plugins a fair shot and they may surprise you.

 For this lesson, the following FL Studio plugins were used: